Elegy by Gabrielle Goliath at Chiesa di Sant’Antonin, Venice, review

 Elegy as mourning, elegy as song, and elegy as an act of defiance - this is what makes Elegy by Gabrielle Goliath, showing at Chiesa di Sant’Antonin in Venice, so powerful.

 Goliath’s work was originally selected to represent South Africa at the Venice Biennale Arte 2026, before being cancelled by Minister Gayton McKenzie on the grounds that its content was deemed too “divisive”.
-In this iteration, references to the Israeli war on Palestine and the killing of Palestinian poet Hiba Abunada are made, leading to the censorship of Elegy in the official South African pavilion.
+In this iteration, references to the Israeli war on Palestine and the killing of Palestinian poet Heba Abunada are made, leading to the censorship of Elegy in the official South African pavilion.
 And yet… Elegy has made it to Venice, and is one of the best shows in the collateral programme, one you absolutely cannot miss.

 Elegy by Gabrielle Goliath at Chiesa di Sant’Antonin, Venice.
 Image credit Hannah Goldsmith @goldsmith_studio